PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "We're in a maze," said Relan.

-"No we're not, we're just fine, I know right where we are," said Boltac, not managing to convince himself or his young companion.
+"No, we're not, we're just fine, I know right where we are," said Boltac, not managing to convince himself or his young companion.
 The Merchant turned around and led them back they way they had come, but after three turns, they found themselves back in the exact same room.
 Or one that looked exactly like it.

 "We're in a maze of twisty passages..." said Relan.